Embedding Dimension Phenomena in Intersection Complete Codes: Flexible Sunflowers

 \begin{remark} One might argue that the construction above is unsatisfying.
 Should we not stipulate that petals diverge in different directions, or at least are distinct?
 It turns out we can address these concerns.
 Start with the usual coordinate-direction sunflower whose center is a unit hypercube, as described above.
 If $k=1$ we are done.
 Otherwise, choose a cyclic permutation $\sigma$ of $[d]$, for example $i\mapsto i+1$ mod $d$.
 Then, we can duplicate each petal in our coordinate-direction sunflower $k$ times, but when duplicating the $i$-th petal we ``skew" it slightly in the direction of $-e_{\sigma(i)}$.
 If each duplicated petal is skewed a different amount, our petals will diverge from one another.
 As long as we skew a small enough amount, this yields a $k$-flexible sunflower from which we can sample the desired $p_i$.

 This construction is illustrated below for $k=3$ and $d=2$: \end{remark}

 We now turn our attention to proving Theorem \ref{thm:flexible}.
-We will see that some technical lemmas regarding $k$-flexible sunflowers together with Tverberg's theorem do the trick.
-We start by showing that the center of every open $k$-flexible sunflower admits a set of supporting halfspaces that cut away a dense subset of the boundary points, and any one of which contains all but at most $k$ of the petals.
+We will see that some technical lemmas regarding $k$-flexible sunflowers together with Tverberg's theorem are enough to prove the theorem.
+We start by showing that the center of every open $k$-flexible sunflower admits a set of supporting halfspaces with two properties: first, the common intersection of the halfspaces closely approximates the center (in the sense that the common intersection is contained in the closure of the center), and second, any one of these halfspaces contains all but at most $k$ of the petals.